biosustain/THG/README.md

 ## User Guide

-Installation instructions and use of the repository can be found below and in the respective folders.
+Use of the repository and installation instructions and can be found below and in the respective folders.

 ## Model Overview